evaera/Aurora/README.md

 Auras also have "Hooks", which are lifecycle methods directly attached to a specific Aura, rather than an Effect.
 Hooks could be used for things like playing a specific sound when the Aura is applied or removed or showing a notice on a player's screen.
 However, they shouldn't be used to modify the game world.

+Note: Hooks do not fire during the initial world snapshot playback when a player joins the game, so that the player is not flooded with messages and/or sounds.

 #### AuraAdded
 #### AuraRemoved
 #### AuraRefreshed